A Review of the Orbit Reader 40

 Though there is not a free case, there are 2 available for purchase.
 One is made and sold by Orbit Research which costs $59.95.
 The case is constructed of nylon and offers some padding to protect the device if it is dropped.
 It closes with a zipper and also contains a pocket on the top for storing things such as a smaller iPhone.
 I was able to fit an iPhone SE 2020 and an iPhone 12 Mini (without their cases) into this pocket.
 This case also comes with an adjustable strap and zip ties which allow the user to secure the Orbit Reader 40 to the case.
 When the Orbit Reader 40 is inserted, the buttons and keys on the top surface are exposed.
 With the zipper open, the Orbit Reader 40 doesn’t seem secure, but this is where the included zip ties can come in handy.
 For instructions on securing the case to the Orbit Reader 40, please see this article written by Richard Turner which covers the process in great detail.
 If you did not receive zip ties with your Orbit Reader 40 case, you can contact Orbit Research Tech Support and they will ship them to you free of charge.
 Not exposed, though, are the Power button and the USB-C port for charging.
 One can reach into the case and activate the Power button, though it is much easier to connect the USB-C port to a computer or charger with the device removed.

-The other case, which costs $123.95, is made by Executive Products and can be purchased through Orbit Research or other resellers.
-It is constructed of leather and has 2 snaps on the back to help secure the display inside the case.
+The other case, which costs $135.95, is made by Executive Products and can be purchased through Orbit Research or other resellers.
+(UPDATE 1/24/23: I have updated the price in the previous sentence to reflect the price change, as the case was originally $123.95 at the time of writing this article.)
+The case is constructed of leather and has 2 snaps on the back to help secure the display inside the case.
 Unlike the case developed by Orbit Research, the Executive products case closes magnetically.
 When open, the ports, keys, and braille display are exposed.
 When closed, the case covers the entire surface of the Orbit Reader 40 with the exception of small openings which provide access to both the Power button and USB-C port.
 There is also a small pocket on the top of the case which allows the user to store short cables or other items.
 The other nice thing about the Executive Products case is the anti-slip material on the back.
 I found that the Orbit Research case slid around on smooth surfaces whereas the Executive Products case did not.
 One advantage to the case made by Orbit Research, beyond the price difference, is that the pocket on the case is larger.
 Both cases include a heavy duty strap which allows the user to carry the device around securely.